lillallol/temp/README.md

 minimal risk, minimal tc39 work, starting step for standardizing static type checking, in a way that adheres to separation of intend and implementation.

-To make a long story short, standardizing something trivial like this:
+To make a long story short, I propose standardizing something trivial, like this:

 ```js
 //:"./index".IAdd
 export const add = (a,b) => a+b;
 ```

-is what this proposal is all about.
+The following sections apply separation of intend and implementation to a superset and explain how this inevitably leads to this proposal.

 <!-- In the long run, this will pressure the supersets to conform.
 Future proposals,
 regardless of whether they are related to static typing, can use syntax that breaks the supersets, hence making the superset users migrate to their respective complements. -->

-The following sections apply separation of intend and implementation to a superset and explain how this inevitably leads to this proposal.

 ## Separation of intend and implementation.